Complete Guide to Content Marketing14 min read

 Posts with titles that start with phrases such as “Top Five Ways…” or “Seven Things You Didn’t Know About…” do really well for the optimal number of times they are read, engaged with, and shared.
 Just look at how well BuzzFeed does with these kinds of posts!

-For more technical questions, people are turning to mediums such as YouTube to get their questions answered.
+For more technical questions, people are turning to YouTube to get the information they need.
 When a local company goes to the trouble to provide personal and well-produced answers to everyday questions, they become a trustworthy resource to everyone who views them.

 Infographics — which merge content with a visual — are one of the most viral forms of content marketing.
 While we all became familiar with simple printed formats of these informative and illustrative images in our grade school textbooks, their distribution has skyrocketed in recent years.